 View the video or print out a copy of the final story, Mr. Allgunky and the Missing Monster!

-Use these activities to review the elements of a story with your students using the following graphic organizers.
+Use the following graphic organizers to review the elements of a story with your students:

 - Map out the action of the story.